-Having cash flow problems is a common challenge for small and growing companies.
-These problems can often be solved by improving operations while using the right financing solution.
+Having cash flow problems is a common challenge for companies of all sizes.
+Fortunately, many cash flow problems can be solved by improving operations, using financing, or combining both options.

 - Lenders view your A/R as collateral

 - To choose which option is best for you

 Lenders consider your A/R – invoices that will be paid in 30 to 60 days – as solid collateral.
 It’s an asset that can be turned into cash relatively quickly.
 For this reason, most financing solutions are secured by the client’s accounts receivable.

 To use your receivables as collateral, they must be high quality.
 Your customers must have good commercial credit.
 Also, the invoices must be accurate, and your company must follow good collection practices.

 There are two ways can secure financing against your Accounts Receivable.
 One option is to margin your A/R, in which a lender provides a line of credit secured by the asset.
 This is the preferred option for many larger companies.